Stress treatment and therapy

 • Situations that threaten your sense of safety, health, or well-being

-• Thoughts and emotions that involve a fear of loss (such as relationship, job, your health, or money
+• Thoughts and emotions that involve a fear of loss (such as relationship, job, health, or money

 • Repetitive worry about something in particular or vague worries about many different things